Transmission Service and Repair

 There is a lot of confusion about servicing the automatic transmission, specifically, if and when it should be done?

-There is nothing in the owner’s manual / log book to indicate when to begin a regular service schedule of the transmission and the term “filled for life” is often used to indicate it is a non-serviceable item.
+There is nothing in the owner’s manual / log book to indicate when to begin a regular service schedule of the transmission and the term “filled for life” or “sealed for life” are often used to indicate it is a non-serviceable item.

 When the transmission fluid has never been changed, eventually the fluid will become tarnished.
 It will become black or dark cherry red, and that’s when the fluid viscosity starts breaking down.
 Once that happens, the friction clutch plates inside the transmission fail to hold their friction, and they start slipping.
 When that slipping happens, that’s when the transmission fluid really starts to get hot.
 And at that time there isn’t anything the radiator or cooler can do for it … IT’S ALREADY TOO LATE!

 Apart from your engine, the Automatic Transmission is the single most expensive item to repair on your car.
 Yet it is also the most overlooked and neglected when it comes to servicing!

 Automatic transmission overhauls can be very costly, starting at around $2000 for a basic transmission and going up and over $10,000 for more extravagant units.
 From our decades of experience, we are frequently seeing transmissions fail after the manufacturer’s warranty period ends and require extensive repairs.

 Hydraulic control systems often wear out due to lack of servicing (oil and filter changes) and result in slipping clutches and transmission failures.
 Failure at 115,000 to 130,000 kilometres is not uncommon!
 It begs the question – Is “Filled / Sealed for life” meaning only the life of the warranty?
 This may not affect vehicle owners that choose to change the vehicle when the warranty period expires but for longer term ownership it makes sense to service the transmission.